sophiekoonin/localghost/src/blog/posts/2024-08-12-liveness-probe.md

 - outdoor furniture
 - a dishwasher
 - bifold doors
+- room for a dog
-- an endless wave of slugs and snails eating my plants.
+- an endless wave of slugs and snails eating my plants

 We do have a lot of parakeets in the area, and so far the only bird visitors I’ve had have been pigeons and magpies.
 I put up a feeder but I don’t think there’s enough shelter for little birds to feel safe, so hopefully when the SHED I BOUGHT (!!! so excited) arrives it’ll be a bit more welcoming to our little winged friends.